Strata Insurance Online :: News

 Insurance News

-The New South Wales (NSW) government has introduced a new tranche of strata reforms to parliament, aiming to enhance the maintenance and safety of apartment buildings across the state.
+The New South Wales (NSW) government has introduced a new tranche of strata reforms aimed at enhancing the maintenance and safety of apartment buildings across the state.
 A key component of these reforms is the proposal to grant NSW Fair Trading the authority to enter any apartment building without a warrant if there are reasonable grounds to believe that the owners corporation is failing to maintain common property adequately. - read more

 Strata Insurance Articles